Central to torch is the torch_tensor objects.

 gradient, the function additionally requires specifying

-.
+gradient.
 It should be a tensor of matching type and

 location, that contains the gradient of the differentiated function

-w.r.t. self
+w.r.t. self.

 This function accumulates gradients in the leaves - you might need to

-attributes or set them to NULL
+zero $grad attributes or set them to NULL

 before calling it.
 See

-Default gradient layouts<default-grad-layouts>
+Default gradient layouts<default-grad-layouts> for

 details on the memory layout of accumulated gradients.